Growing Up Spartan: Myth, Reality, and the Agōgē

-The Hellenic-American Cultural Foundation is delighted to welcome Stathis Livathinos, a leading Greek theatre director whose work delves into the dialogue between classical texts and contemporary performance.
-Mr. Livathinos’ presentation will explore the central and overarching motifs of Homer’s Iliad, connecting its themes to contemporary experiences.
-He will examine the main characters, the plot, and the enduring significance of The Iliad.
-His presentation will also feature selected excerpts from his filmed performance, which premiered at the Athens Festival and was subsequently showcased internationally.
+The Hellenic-American Cultural Foundation was delighted to welcome Stathis Livathinos, a leading Greek theatre director whose work delves into the dialogue between classical texts and contemporary performance.
+Mr. Livathinos’ presentation explored the central and overarching motifs of Homer’s Iliad, connecting its themes to contemporary experiences.
+He examined the main characters, the plot, and the enduring significance of the Iliad.
+His presentation also featured selected excerpts from his filmed performance, which premiered at the Athens Festival and was subsequently showcased internationally.

 Trained in Athens and at the Russian Academy of Theatre Arts, Mr. Livathinos earned advanced degrees in directing and acting with distinction.
 He has directed more than fifty productions across theatre and opera, lectured at Harvard University and the Yale Drama School, and has served as an artistic director of the Experimental Stage of the National Theatre of Greece and of the National Theatre of Greece.
 In 2024, he was elected to the Academy of Athens, Chair of Theatrical Art.

-A reception will be held after the event where the attendees may meet the speaker.
+A reception was held after the event where the attendees met the speaker.
+A review of the event is available in The National Herald.

 The Greek Debt Crisis and Its Aftermath